 Magnetic Therapy – Though this is still a controversial subject, many are affirmative that it works.
 You should pick the right size magnets for your body.

-Attaching tracking devices to equipment such as vehicles- mounting magnets are useful for attaching small GPS devices on moving targets in order to trace them down easily.
+Attaching tracking devices to equipment such as vehicles- mounting magnets are useful for attaching small GPS devices to moving targets in order to trace them down easily.

 Sticking spice cans to your fridge- This makes it convenient while cooking.
 You avoid searching everywhere for your favorite spices.